Competition & Selection

 After the national deadline, submitted applications move through the following stages of the selection process:

 - Technical Review: All applications are screened for eligibility and completeness by IIE staff before being moved forward to the National Screening Committee.
+Application that are deemed ineligible or do not meet the award requirements for their host country are not moved forward in the selection process.

 The following apply to all types of Fulbright U.S. Student Awards: